 I would personally like to thank members of the Conservancy Board, state and federal agencies, the Kumeyaay Nation, the County of San Diego, the community of Lakeside, the cities of San Diego and Santee, the Conservancy’s many community-based partners, our staff and the hundreds of volunteers who work with nonprofit organizations and local partners for their dedication and tireless efforts to make the river and its watershed a cultural, historical and natural resource for all to enjoy now and into the future.

-A public meeting of the Governing Board of The San Diego River Conservancy will be held Thursday, January 12th, 2017 from 2:00 pm to 4:00 pm at the County of San Diego Administration Center (CAC) 1600 Pacific Highway, Room 302 San Diego, California 92101.
+A public meeting of the Governing Board of The San Diego River Conservancy was held Thursday, January 12th, 2017 from 2:00 pm to 4:00 pm at the County of San Diego Administration Center (CAC) 1600 Pacific Highway, Room 302 San Diego, California 92101.
 Read the agenda.

 A public meeting of the Governing Board of The San Diego River Conservancy will be held Thursday, November 10, 2016 from 2:00 pm to 4:00 pm at the County of San Diego Administration Center (CAC) 1600 Pacific Highway, Room 302 San Diego, California 92101.
 Read the agenda.